 First, some sort of brush puts a mixture of water and pigment onto a paper canvas.
 At this instant, the paint fluid acts like a flow of water, carrying pigment particles.
 This 'fluid body' is modelled using the Navier-Stokes equations.
 At some point, depending on the paper fabric, the water will be absorbed into the paper and spread throughout the paper structure.
 As the pigment particles are too large to be absorbed, they will be deposited on the surface and possibly picked up by the paint fluid later on.
+Together, the active layers can be thought of as a discrete abstraction of a real canvas, represented by three stacked 2D grids of cells.
+Values assigned to a cell can be thought of as sampled in the real paper canvas.
+Simulating the system through time then consists of updating all cell values according to their neighbouring cell values in the same layer, and possibly in a layer above or below.
+Figure 6 shows a schematic view of the paper model.

 Although the brushes and techniques used in Oriental paintings are very different from those in Western painting, the mechanics of pigment and water are quite similar.
 For Oriental paintings such as shown in Figure 1(c), the canvas is generally more textured and more absorbent, and the dense black carbon particles are smaller and able to diffuse into the paper.
 The former property is easily expressed in a watercolour simulation by generating a rougher canvas texture and using a higher absorption constant.
 Despite the fact that the canvas model does not simulate pigment particles inside the canvas structure, ink diffusion can still be handled by the top layer and produce the typical feathery pattern.
 The palette consists of very dark pigment with high density.